Zjet95/reading-notes102/notes102/Class3Notes.md

 ## **1. Version Control**

 > Version control, also known as source control, is the process of  tracking and managing changes to files over time.
 VCS — version control systems — are software tools designed to help teams work together.
-You can use version control for versioning code, binary files, and digital assets.

-Version control includes version control software, version control systems, or version control tools.
+You can use version control for versioning code, binary files, and digital assets, Version control includes version control software, version control systems, or version control tools.
 It is a component of software configuration management, sometimes referred to as VCS programming.

 ## **2. Centralized Version Control (CVCS)**